 When my husband learned during the Whole30 that he reacts to gluten, there were two things he was sad about missing out on: homemade pizza and taco night.

-However, we’ve made HUGE progress on taco night ever since I discovered this cassava flour tortilla recipe!
+We’ve made HUGE progress on taco night ever since I discovered this cassava flour tortilla recipe!

 In case you’ve never heard of cassava flour, here’s a brief lesson.